 Fitbit Charge 3 price and release date

-- Australia can also buy Special Edison, but it's a little different
+- Australia can also buy Special Edition, but it's a little different

-The fitness tracker will also come with some different bands depending on which version you opt for.
+The fitness tracker comes with some different bands depending on which version you opt for.
 It's worth noting if you live in Australia all versions of the Fitbit Charge 3 have Fitbit Pay support, but those in the US and UK will have to opt for the Special Edition to be able to use the payment service.